Shopify/polaris/.changeset/real-snails-turn.md

 '@shopify/polaris': minor
 ---

-Updated `PositionedOverlay` and related utilities to support new overlay positioning
+Updated `PositionedOverlay` and related utilities to support new horizontal positioning